bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 ```
 load(":objc_library.bzl", "objc_library")

-# This calls the custom objc_library, and will error out on `copts`
+# This calls the custom objc_library macro.
+Thankfully, building this with
+# Bazel will error out due to the unavailable argument `copts` used here.
 objc_library(name="some", copts=["-DSOME"])
 ```